janpetzold/az305-learning/README.md

 - Geo-zone-redundant storage (GZRS) > Data in a GZRS storage account is copied across three Azure availability zones in the primary region (similar to ZRS) and is also replicated to a secondary geographic region, using LRS, for protection from regional disasters.
 Microsoft recommends using GZRS for applications requiring maximum consistency, durability, and availability, excellent performance, and resilience for disaster recovery.
 GZRS is designed to provide at least 16 nines (99.99999999999999%) of durability of objects over a given year
 - Read-access geo-zone-redundant storage (RA-GZRS) > mixture, RA=read only

 For read access to the secondary region, enable read-access geo-redundant storage (RA-GRS) or read-access geo-zone-redundant storage (RA-GZRS).
 RA-GRS is generally cheaper than RA-GZRS.
+GRS data is generally available to be read only if the customer or Microsoft initiates a failover from the primary to secondary region.
+This is not the case for RA-GRS, there the data is available in secondary region at all times.

 Blob Storage type can have both LRS and GRS replications (LRS can be converted to GRS).